springload/dotfiles/README.md

 #### OSX Preferences

-You can set OSX preferences by running `./osx-for-hackers.sh`.
+You can set OSX preferences by using [osx-for-hackers.sh](https://gist.github.com/brandonb927/3195465).
 Beware, this can be dangerous!

 #### Alfred workflows (requires Powerpack)